 Some of the really cool things that happened in 2019 are:

-- Locale Magazine used me as a Native Knowledge in their OC Oct 2019 issue
+- Locale Magazine featured me as a Native Knowledge

 - I continued learning Spanish by taking a class at the local community college and got an A

 - I left my long-term distribution job and accepted a position at Visit Huntington Beach

 Overall I’m so grateful for everything I have in my life and all of the experiences I have been through.
 I think 2020 is going to be an awesome year and I’m looking forward to all the great things to come.

 Thank you for following along, for reading this, for keeping up with me on social media, for everything.
 I appreciate all of my readers and it is because of you that I even started this blog and keep it going.